-This qualification aligns with knowledge, skills and behaviours in the Senior Healthcare Support Worker occupational standard.
+This qualification aligns to knowledge, skills and behaviours in the Senior Healthcare Support Worker occupational standard.
+The aim of this qualification is to enable entry to the associated occupation, providing entry competence.
+Further learning may be required in the workplace to reach full occupational competence.